Bread in culture: Anti-bread movements

 Some have rejected bread entirely or rejected types of bread that they consider unhealthy.
-Reasons for doing so have varied through history: whole grain bread has been criticized as being unrefined, and white bread as being unhealthfully processed; homemade bread has been deemed unsanitary, and factory-made bread regarded with suspicion for being adulterated.
+Reasons for doing so have varied throughout history: whole-grain bread has been criticized as unrefined, and white bread as unhealthfully processed; homemade bread has been deemed unsanitary, and factory-made bread has been regarded with suspicion as adulterated.
 Amylophobia, literally "fear of starch", was a movement in the US during the 1920s and 1930s.

 In the United States, bread sales fell by 11.3% between 2008 and 2013.
 This statistic might reflect a change in the types of food from which Americans are getting their carbohydrates, but the trends are unclear because of the concurrent effects of the Great Recession.
-Bread market remains challenging.
+The bread market remains challenging.
 Food Business News, 17 September 2013 It is also possible that changing diet fashions affected the decrease in bread sales during that period.

 In medicine

-The ancient Egyptians used moldy bread to treat infections that arose from dirt in burn wounds.
+The ancient Egyptians used moldy bread to treat infections caused by dirt in burn wounds.
 In the early 20th century, penicillin was isolated from molds growing on bread, and became one of the most important antibiotics in use.